Beer Cellar Cooling Not Working? – Common Faults And How To Fix Them

 You should also make sure that your cellar doors aren’t being left open, as this will let warm air enter and cold air escape (above ground cellars will benefit from strip curtains) and could also cause excess frost on the evaporator that the defrost mechanism cannot cope with.
 A manual defrost may be required which involves switching off for 24 hours.

 Remember not to switch off your unit at night as if the cellar is cold enough it will switch itself off, as required.
+To help your cellar cooling equipment in the long run, particularly your condensing unit, consider installing ambient beer cooling, which makes use of the ambient air temperatures in winter to cool the cellar.

-General Advice
+Cellar Cooling Troubleshooting – General Advice

-There are also a number of things generally that you can do to ensure the efficient running of your cooling system:
+There are also a number of things that you can do to ensure the efficient running of your cooling system:

 • Replace standard tungsten bulbs with LED or fluorescent strip lighting.
 Turn off lighting whenever you can to avoid excess heat production.